-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- plural noun
+- concrete noun

 - abstract noun

 - d are the most common adjectives

-5 Multiple Choice Questions
+5 Multiple choice questions

 Subordinating conjunctions → introduce subordinate clauses--- clauses cannot stand alone as complete sentences.

 ex.after, because, if, so that, than, when, and while.

 verb → modify verbs, adjectives, or other adverbs. they answer where, when, how, and what.

 ex.here, rather early, swiftly, almost

 common noun → general name for a person, place, thing. or idea